-Examine the functions of the International Administrations within the context of a particular International Organization you are familiar with.
+Examine the importance of the International Administrations.

 2.3.3 Problems of International Administrations

 International Administration usually involves in initiating an effective strategy, appropriate organizational design and managing people in a cross-cultural environment.
 However, the following constrains are common to all: